Jiapeiyao/transform-import-umd/README.md

 # transform-import-umd
-babel and webpack plugins to transform es modules import to umd accessment
+babel and webpack plugins to transform es6 modules import to umd accessment